 If you're shipping your paintings in a tube

 - Place the artwork atop two sheets of glassine paper cut to a size that is at least 2 inches larger than the artwork on all four sides to protect it from discoloration or staining.
 Ensure the protective paper covers all sides and edges.
-Paper-based artwork, such as drawings, prints, watercolor paintings, or photograph, should be placed face up.
+Paper-based artwork, such as drawings, prints, watercolor paintings, or photographs, should be placed face up.
 Fabric-based art, such as linen or canvas, should be placed face down to prevent cracking or breaking.
 If you’re shipping multiple pieces in a single tube, place a sheet of glassine paper between each work.
 Layer the art from largest to smallest, and make sure each piece is facing the same direction.